 Summary of Duties:

-Must possess, or be able to obtain at the time of hire, a valid, unrestricted driver’s license.
+Must have, or be able to obtain, a valid driver’s license at time of hire.

-Monthly Salary: Commensurate with qualifications and experience.
-Excellent benefit package.
+Commensurate with qualifications and experience.
+Excellent benefits package.

 WASHINGTON STATE UNIVERSITY IS AN EQUAL OPPORTUNITY/AFFIRMATIVE ACTION EDUCATOR AND EMPLOYER.
 Members of ethnic minorities, women, special disabled veterans, veterans of the Vietnam-era, recently separated veterans, and other protected veteran, persons of disability and/or persons age 40 and over are encouraged to apply.

 WSU employs only U.S. citizens and lawfully authorized non-U.S. citizens.
 All new employees must show employment eligibility verification as required by the U.S. Citizenship and Immigration Services.

 WSU is committed to providing access and reasonable accommodation in its services, programs, activities, education and employment for individuals with disabilities.
 To request disability accommodation in the application process, contact Human Resource Services: 509-335-4521 (v), Washington State TDD Relay Service: Voice Callers: 1-800-833-6384; TDD Callers: 1-800-833-6388, 509-335-1259(f), or email@example.com.

 For more information or to apply, visit WSU Jobs.